Pratham16112002/Markdown-notes/Semester Notes/Cyber Security/Security-Counter-Measures.md

 3. **Weak or Unpatched Softwares** : Software application with not the latest update always have known vulnerabilities that attacker will exploit them easily.
 4. **DDOS**
 5. **Privilege escalation** : People with a restricted privilege try to escalate their privilege to gain unauthorized access.
-6. **Secure database backups** : The backups of the database should be done and secured properly.
+6. **Secure database backups** : The backups of the database should be done and secured properly to make sure that reliable data can be recovered from the data backup in case of data loss/breach attack.

 ### SQL Injection attack